-Food Allergies (Peanut, Tree Nut, Milk, Eggs, Soy, Wheat, Fish, Shellfish)
+Food Allergies (Peanut, Tree Nut, Milk, Eggs, Soy, Wheat, Fish, Shellfish, Sesame)

-If your child has a medically documented disability according to the Americans with Disabilities Act (ADA)* that requires dietary modifications, a Medical Statement must be completed and submitted to Child Nutrition Services.
+If your child has a medically documented disability according to the Americans with Disabilities Act (ADA)* that requires dietary modifications, a Medical Statement must be completed and submitted to School Nutrition Services.

 The Medical Statement includes Part A and Part B and must be completed by 2 different parties.